bytefish/bytefish.de/blog/opencv_visual_studio_and_libfacerec.md

 ## Running the Demo ##

-Now to the Eigenfaces Demo.
-You need some data to make the examples work, sorry but I really can't include those face databases in my repository.
-First of all this.
-In the demo I have decided to read the images from a very simple CSV file.
+In the demo I have decided to read images from a very simple CSV file.
 Why?
 Because it's the simplest platform-independent approach I can think of.
 However, if you know a simpler solution please ping me about it.
 Basically all the CSV file needs to contain are lines composed of a ``filename`` followed by a ``;`` followed by the ``label`` (as *integer number*), making up a line like this:

 <pre>
 /path/to/image.ext;0
 </pre>

 Think of the ``label`` as the subject (the person) this image belongs to, so same subjects (persons) should have the same ``label``.
 So let's make up an example.
-Download the AT&T Facedatabase from [AT&T Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) and the corresponding CSV file from [at.txt](https://github.com/bytefish/opencv/blob/master/eigenfaces/at.txt), which looks like this (file is without ``...`` of course):
+Download the AT&T Facedatabase from [AT&T Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) and the corresponding CSV file from
+[at.txt](https://github.com/bytefish/opencv/blob/master/eigenfaces/at.txt), which looks like this (file is without ``...`` of course):

 <pre>
 ./at/s1/1.pgm;0